Another tragedy of canned music in church is no room for writing fresh music

 “To cut the church off from their sacred lineage can only create a narcissistic and self-referential church that doesn’t really care who it is.
 Worshiping in a contemporary vacuum is literally suffocating the church in a self-interested, masturbatory pursuit.”

 It’s no secret that Narcissism is strong in modern church worship today.
+It’s the ‘look at me’ worship.
+‘Look how cool I look in this hat’ worship.
+After all, it’s cool, I’m cool, you’re cool, let’s be cool together on stage!
 Out with the old, and in with the new.
 Churches progress right?
 Sure, but should they?
 Does God change?
 Many church controllers have adopted a worldly approach to music with all the lights, smoke, dance teams, and so on.
 There is a lot of effort put into making people in local church happy.
 As a friend of mine described it, some churches count heads and not hearts.

 So back to the corn.
 Here is my simple analogy.

-Fresh corn you can fix different ways, canned, it’s more limited.
+- Fresh corn you can fix different ways, canned, it’s more limited.
+Let’s just play the music like Bethel!
 (I’m not Gordon Ramsey so don’t argue this point with me.)

 Three is enough.

 Fresh music, well that is s different story.
-There is a movement in Gospel music to start writing but much of it gets over shadowed by BEH music which is pushed on many popular ‘Christian’ radio stations.
-Add that to the narcissistic “ME” generation who are in large part in charge of the music selection in today’s church, and what’s popular is what gets played.
+There is a movement in Gospel music to start writing again.
+But much of it gets over shadowed by BEH music which is pushed on many popular ‘Christian’ radio stations.
+Many want what’s popular, what’s hot.
+Add that to the narcissistic “ME” generation who are in large part choosing the music selection in today’s church, and what’s popular is what gets played.
 Butts in the seats, more butts in the seats.

-Many music programs in church are performance driven and not avenues for discipleship.
+Many music programs in the modern church are performance driven and not avenues for discipleship.
 Do churches invest time, money and talent into developing musicians in their church?
 I don’t see it.
 So canned it is.
-And BEH music is at best, elementary in musical structure and clunky in lyricism.
+And BEH music is at best, elementary in musical structure and clunky in lyricism and largely devoid of sound scripture.

 The popular satirical website Babylongbee.com has a worship song generator.
 You can plug in words and come up with a song.

-But is that writing to God a love song?
+But is that writing to God a Biblical love song?
 Of course not.
 So to wrap up the analogy, why would anyone in church, especially our youth, want to put in the effort to write songs to God if there isn’t an avenue to express it?
-If all a local church is wanting is the same canned corn every Sunday, then why would someone go out and buy fresh corn?
+If all a local church is wanting is the same canned corn every Sunday.
 If there is no development and discipleship of musicians, then we are really just performers, we are lazy and aren’t giving God our best sacrificial gift.

-In other words, if all Christ’s church demands is what is musically popular, despite the questionable theological or edificatory value, then that’s what we are offering to God, the same can.
+In other words, if all Christ’s church demands is what is musically popular, despite the questionable theological or edification value, then that’s what we are offering to God is the same can.
+And that’s a tragedy of generational and cosmic proportions.

 —————————————————

-Steven Davis is a musician, media producer, burnt preacher’s kid, and former youth minister.
+Steven Davis is a musician, media producer, burnt out preacher’s kid, and former youth minister.